 SCADA “SCADA”, or “Supervisory Control and Data Acquisition” means an electronic system designed, configured and operated to automatically and continuously log and display real-time electromechanical equipment operational data by collecting such information from field devices.

+Signature Date.
+“Signature Date” means the date that both Parties executed the Initial Agreement.

 Special Occurrence “Special Occurrence” shall have the meaning of 27 CCR 20510(c) and includes incidents such as, at minimum, fires (including Facility Fires), landslides, earthquake damage, unusual and sudden settlement, injury and property damage accidents, explosions, receipt or rejection of unpermitted wastes (e.g. mercury, medical waste, explosives/ammunition), flooding, and other unusual occurrences.

 Source Separated Food Waste.
 “Source Separated Food Waste” means Source-Separated Recyclable Materials consisting of Food Waste, provided that such material does not contain more than five percent (5%) by volume of Contaminants.